 Partnering with APT at its annual conference is the best way to reach 500+ industry professionals and tradespersons working in the preservation industry.
 Your company will benefit through numerous opportunities to meet many specifiers in person and better associate your brand with the premiere international association for preservation technology.
 Just as important, your partnership allows APT to continue its tradition of excellence.

-This year’s conference will be held in Ottawa, Canada October 11-14, 2017.
+This year’s conference will be held in Buffalo, NY September 22-26, 2018.
 The Conference Sponsorship Prospectus outlines the many partnership opportunities.
 Contact us for more information.

 Student Scholarship Program

 APT sponsors student scholars at every annual APT conference.
 This encourages students in preservation-related fields to actively participate in the conference and to receive professional feedback on their work.
 This interaction benefits the students as well as the professional conference attendees.
 These are the preservation leaders of the future!

 Each year APT provides financial assistance to around 15 students to enable them to attend the conference.
 Without this assistance, most of them would be unable to participate.
 This effort costs APT approximately $23,000 or $1500 per student.

 APT has helped to support over 319 students since 1985.
 Please consider an online donation to help young preservationists experience the invaluable educational and networking opportunities available at the APT annual conference.